innerviewer/gauntlet/GDD/GDD.md

 ```
 Genre: a fast-paced 2D top-down dungeon crawler with puzzles.
-Setting: Medieval fantasy.
+Setting: Medieval dark fantasy.
 References: ...
-(Hyperlight Drifter?)
+(Hyperlight Drifter?
+Blasphemous?)

 Synopsis:
-The player character is a coward that gets trapped in a dungeon and comes across living gauntlets.
-The gauntlets crave violence, but the player character is too scared to fully utilize them.
+The player character is a coward that gets trapped in a dungeon and comes across living gauntlets/sword?.
+The gauntlets/sword? crave/s violence, but the player character is too scared to fully utilize them/it.
 ```

 ## Controls